Data2Semantics/mustard/README.md

 LibSVMModel model = LibSVM.trainSVMModel(matrix, target, svmParms);
 ```

 This `model` can be used to make predictions using `LibSVM.testSVMModel()`.
 In a real-world scenario where not all the labels are known, the `KernelUtils` class contains utility functions to extract a train and test kernel matrix from a full  kernel matrix.
 This is needed because the kernel needs to be computed for both the training and test instances in one go.
+However, afterwards we need to get the part of the matrix that belongs to the trainset and the part that belongs to the testset.